-He presented papers at about twenty international conferences on the above topics, Manages the boutique law firm Vardikos & Vardikos that inter alia specializes in Shipping, Intellectual Property, Immigration law, debts collections and corporate services in all major jurisdictions.
+He has presented papers in more than twenty international conferences for topics related of Immigration, Maritime Law and Intellectual Property.
+He manages the boutique law firm Vardikos & Vardikos with associated offices in Cyprus and Dominica (authorized government agent for the Citizenship by Investment Program).
+Inter alia the law firm specializes in Shipping, Intellectual Property, Immigration Law, Debts Collections and Corporate Services in all major jurisdictions.